R4EPI/apyramid/README.md

 coverage](https://codecov.io/gh/R4EPI/apyramid/branch/master/graph/badge.svg)](https://codecov.io/gh/R4EPI/apyramid?branch=master)
 <!-- badges: end -->

-The goal of apyramid is to provide a quick method for visualizing census data stratified by age and one or two categorical variables (e.g. gender and health status).
+The goal of {apyramid} is to provide a quick method for visualizing census data stratified by age and one or two categorical variables (e.g. gender and health status).